Bradycardia (Peri-Arrest)

-The first step is to determine whether the patient has ANY of the life-threatening features or not:
+The first step is to check ANY of the life-threatening features or not:

 • Shock – hypotension (SBP < 90 mmHg) and/or features of sympathetic compensation